-Professor Bern-Klug is a faculty member in the School of Social Work.
+Mercedes Bern-Klug is a professor and the Director of the School of Social Work.
 Research interests include: long-term care; psychosocial issues in advanced chronic illness; nursing home social work; end-of-life issues; funeral arrangements; demography of population aging.
-She is editor of the book, "Transforming Palliative Care in Nursing Homes: The Social Work Role" (Columbia University Press).
-Professor Bern-Klug's C.V. click here
+She is editor of the book, Transforming Palliative Care in Nursing Homes: The Social Work Role (Columbia University Press).

-Death & Dying Across the Lifespan- in-person, selected semesters
+Death & Dying Across the Lifespan (In-person, selected semesters)

-May Guo, Associate Professor
+May Guo, PhD, Associate Professor

 Richard MacNeil, PhD, Emeritus Professor

-Professor MacNeil is an emeritus (retired) faculty member in the Department of Health and Human Physiology.
-His areas of scholarly interest is Leisure Studies.
-He and colleague Michael Teague are co-editors of the book, "Aging & Leisure: Vitality in Later Life" published by Brown and Benchmark.
-Professor MacNeil teaches "Aging Matters: Introduction to Gerontology" asysnchronous and on-line during fall, spring and summer semesters.
-Here is an example of his course outline.
-Professor McNeil's C.V.
+Richard MacNeil is an emeritus (retired) faculty member in the Department of Health and Human Physiology.
+His area of scholarly interest is Leisure Studies.
+He and colleague Michael Teague are co-editors of the book Aging & Leisure: Vitality in Later Life, published by Brown and Benchmark.
+Professor MacNeil teaches Aging Matters: Introduction to Gerontology asysnchronous and online during fall, spring and summer semesters.

-Jean Gordon, PhD.
-Associate Professor
+Jean Gordon, PhD, Associate Professor

 Jean Gordon is faculty member in the Department of Communication Sciences and Disorders.
-Her scholarly interests include: She teaches "Aging Matters: Introduction to Longevity" (click here for an example of the course outline) at least once per year and also teaches "Communication Disorders and Aging."
-Professor Gordon's C.V. click here
+Her scholarly interests focus on neurogenic language disorders.
+She teaches Aging Matters: Introduction to Longevity and Communication Disorders and Aging.

-Mark Holbrook, PhD
+Mark Holbrook, PhD, Lecturer

 Elana Buch, PhD, MSW, Associate Professor

-Professor Buch is a member of the Anthropology Department.
+Elana Buch is a member of the Anthropology Department.
 She conducts research related to home care workers.
-She teaches, "Anthropology of Aging," "The Anthropology of the Beginnings and Ends of Life," and "Anthropology of Caregiving and Health."
-Click HERE for her C.V.
+She teaches, Anthropology of Aging, The Anthropology of the Beginnings and Ends of Life, and Anthropology of Caregiving and Health.

-Julia Pacheco, PhD Associate Professor
+Julianna Pacheco, PhD, Associate Professor

-Professor Pacheco is a faculty member in the Political Science Department.
+Julianna Pacheco is a faculty member in the Political Science Department.
 Her area of scholarship is health care policy.
 She teaches the "Politics of Aging" class both in-person and on-line.
 Click here for her C.V.

-Brian Kaskie, PhD Associate Professor
+Brian Kaskie, PhD, Associate Professor

-Professor Kaskie is a faculty member in the College of Public Health.
-His scholarly interests include mental health policy, Medicare and Medicaid.
-He teaches "Psychology of Aging" in-person usually in the spring semester and "Medicare and Medicaid Policy" every other year.
-Click here for his CV.
+Brian Kaskie is a faculty member in the College of Public Health.
+His scholarly interests include mental health policy, and Medicare and Medicaid.
+He teaches Psychology of Aging in-person, usually in the spring semester, and Medicare and Medicaid Policy, every other year.

-Sara Sanders, PhD, MSW Professor
+Sara Sanders, PhD, MSW, Professor

-Professor Sanders is a faculty member in the School of Social Work.Her scholarly interests include: Dementia, end-of-life, and care for prisoners.
-She teaches "Death & Dying" in-person, in the fall.
-Click here for her C.V.
+Sara Sanders is a faculty member in the School of Social Work.Her scholarly interests include: Dementia, end-of-life, and care for prisoners.
+She teaches Death & Dying in-person, in the fall.

 David Gould, MA

-Professor Gould is an administrator in the Belin-Blank Center and teaches "Mapping the Creative Legacy" in the Aging & Longevity Studies Program
+David Gould is an administrator in the Belin-Blank Center and teaches Mapping the Creative Legacy.